Teatro Grattacielo Receives National Endowment for the Arts Grant to Support the World Premiere of “Jefferson Lives!”

 • Angela Huff, Costume Designer

-About the National Endowment for the Arts
+National Endowment for the Arts and National Endowment for the Humanities